Orlando Alimony Attorney | Family Law Clermont FL

 Family Law Clermont FL | Orlando Alimony Attorney

 Alimony is one of the many issues that must be decided in a dissolution of marriage case.
 Other issues include child support, timesharing, distribution of assets, and more.
-If you need an Orlando alimony attorney or have legal needs from family law Clermont FL, contact the Jacobs Law Firm for the help you need from the compassionate and friendly family lawyer you trust.
-Your free consultation is mere moments away.
+If you need an Orlando alimony attorney or have legal needs from Clermont alimony attorney, contact the Jacobs Law Firm for the help you need from the compassionate and friendly family lawyer you trust.
+Your free consultation with an alimony attorney Orlando is mere moments away.

 If you are aware of any substance abuse problems your spouse may be afflicted by, please read our article on the Baker Act and the Florida Marchman Act.
 Florida courts often find unique ways to help people in their time(s) of greatest need.
 Some of these circumstances can prompt the court, or the attorneys themselves to request the appointment of a Guardian ad Litem to monitor things at home.

 Does your case involve minor children?
 Before filing for timesharing and child support, consider whether your case qualifies under the Florida Uniform Child Custody Jurisdiction and Enforcement Act.
 Child support calculations and other marital settlement distributions can impact alimony awards.
 Ask your Orlando alimony attorney for more information.